frankieliu/insight/README.md

    <img src="pipeline.png" width="900">

+1. If the order table is very large, the above scheme is fairly ammenable to having parallel pipelines running at the same time.
+   There are a couple of possibilities with respect to partitioning the order data, one is to shard the order table by the department using a scheme as presented in the pipeline above -- arguably if you are using the pipeline for sharding, then you don't need a separate step to count.
+Another is to horizontally partition the data set, and operate on each partition independently.
+The merge at the reduce step will take some coordination, but can be done hierarchically.
+If the data is already coming in as a stream, the above mentioned pipeline can also handle taking data directly from the stream.

 ## Test cases
 1. Added `test_2` to make sure that departments with zero order are not reported.